JabRef/JabRefOnline/_faq/80_developers.md

 In case you want to contribute something, but git seems to be too hard for you, please get in touch with the developers to work out other ways of contributing.

 ## Q: Can I make a donation?
 How?

-Donations keeps us going!
+A: Donations keeps us going!
 You can use Paypal, Flattr or bank transfers.
 Your institution/company can contribute too, through bank transfer for example.
 [All details are given here.](https://github.com/JabRef/jabref/wiki/Donations)